Max-Meldrum/Max-Meldrum.github.io/index.md

 * I'm also a TA in Advanced Distributed Systems and Introduction to Databases at KTH.

 ---

 **Contact**

 Email - max@meldrum.se

+## News

+* µWheel wins **Best Paper Award** at DEBS24.
+Paper available [here](assets/files/uwheel_debs24.pdf)
+* I'll be on the job market in the near future and will be looking for remote-friendly opportunities that involve building high-performance systems.

 ## Projects